Is your restaurant investing in the employee experience?

 When most businesses connect the dots between technology investments and experience, the focus is primarily on the customer.
 They ask, 'what technology can we use to give our customers a better experience with our brand?'
 Restaurants do the same with guest engagement programs, mobile apps, and online ordering.
 While this is certainly important, the same principle should also be applied to the employee experience.

 Restaurants are facing a labor crisis.
 Fewer young people are looking for part-time jobs and those who do take restaurant jobs, are costing their employers more than ever before.
-Minimum wage is rising across the country.
-Higher turnover, lower team member efficiency, and improper staffing practices are causing restaurants to overspend on labor.
-This is due in part to poor employee experiences.
+Minimum wage is rising across the country and restaurants are struggling with attracting talent.
+Compounding the issue, higher turnover, lower team member efficiency, and improper staffing practices are causing restaurants to overspend on labor.
+This is due in part to poor employee experiences inside your restaurants.

 Research conducted by Four Kitchens reveals that chefs and other BOH restaurant employees suffer from work-related stress.
 Around 75 percent lose sleep because of their jobs.
 More than half say they're pushed to their breaking point at work.
 Employee satisfaction should be a high priority at any organization, and restaurants that foster positive working environments will be better at retaining employees in a more productive and profitable environment.